millerjv/PkModeling/README.md

 Estimation of the parametric model is controlled through a series of inputs including

 * T1 Blood Value
-* T1 Tissue Value
+* T1 Tissue Value - defaults to published value for prostate in [de Bazelaire et al.][3]
-* Relaxivity Value
+* Relaxivity Value - default 0.0039 corresponds to the Gd-DPTA (Magnevist) at 3T, see [Pintaske et al.][4].
+This value needs to be adjusted for magnet strength and contrast agent.
-* Hematocrit Value
+* Hematocrit Value - volume percentage of red blood cells in blood
-* AUC Time Interval Value
+* AUC Time Interval Value - time interval for AUC calculation

 Furthermore, an arterial input function (AIF) must be specified either by designating a mask corresponding to the voxels on which to base a patient specific estimate of the AIF, or by specifying a population derived AIF curve directly.